The Rise of ‘Ether’ Signals Change for Financial Education

 Why does this matter for financial educators?
 Well, chances are you are scratching your head about now.
 Ether?
 Flippening?
 What is going on?

 Technology is moving into personal finance at the speed of light.
-Individuals do not need to know about Ether or Bitcoin to pay for college, or save for a home or retirement.
-But think of virtual currencies as the canary in the coalmine.
+Individuals do not need to know about Ether or Bitcoin to pay for college or save for a luxurious home that perhaps comes with niceties like sunrooms and custom-built decks (click here to check out the builders who are into this) or even for retirement.
+But think of virtual currencies as the canary in the coal mine.
 Their rise serves as a warning as to how much things are going to change.

 The value of Bitcoin is near a record high, according to report in The New York Times.
 Yet the upstart Ether is now at $34 billion-roughly 80% of the value of Bitcoin.
 That is up from 5% of the value of Bitcoin at the start of the year.
 The Flippening could happen any day.